 Cheesy Homemade Garlic Bread

-This easy Homemade Garlic Bread recipe is cheesy perfection!
+This easy Cheesy Homemade Garlic Bread recipe is cheese perfection!
 Buttery, toasted bread that’s soft on the inside and crispy on the outside with just the right amount of garlic bread spread.
-An simple recipe with big-time results!
+A simple recipe with big-time results!

 Easy Cheesy Garlic Bread

 When it comes to comfort food, I’d bet our kids’ monthly allowance on their vote for ANYTHING with cheese.
 And they LOVE this Cheesy Homemade Garlic Bread!

 Some of our favorite cheesy recipes include: Pepperoni Pizza Grilled Cheese, Grilled Mini Sweet Peppers with Goat Cheese (we make this so much!) and this ultra flavorful Chicken Cheesesteak Baked Ziti.
 Our family loves cheese, so of course we added it to homemade garlic bread.

 This garlicky cheese bread goes so well with a steaming pot of Lasagna Soup or Pizza Soup.
 A thick slice is just perfect for dipping!
 In fact, these already-wonderful soups are 1,000% more fun when there’s a side of soft-on-the-inside, crispy-on-the-outside homemade garlic bread!